-Acadia ALERT - Campus Closed (Weather)
+Acadia ALERT - Campus Closed (Hazardous Conditions)

-Today, Monday December 08, 2025, Acadia University will remain closed, with the exception of residences and Wheelock Dining Hall, due to the current weather, poor travel conditions and King's Transit cancelling service for the day.
-Wheelock Dining Hall may adjust their hours due to the weather and any change in hours will be communicated through Residence Life.
+Today, Monday January 19, 2026, Acadia University will remain closed, with the exception of residences and Wheelock Dining Hall, due to the hazardous campus conditions.
+Wheelock Dining Hall may adjust their hours and any change in hours will be communicated through Residence Life.

 Employees and students are not expected to come to campus and only employees deemed essential are required to report to work.
 Non-essential employees are not expected to work during the closure.
 Any events scheduled for today will be postponed or cancelled.
-All exams scheduled for today will be rescheduled to a later date.

-Updates will be posted on www.acadiau.ca and pre-recorded on Acadia’s Information Line: 902-585-4636 (585-INFO).
+Updates will be posted on www.acadiau.ca and pre-recorded on Acadia’s Information Line: 902-585-4636 (585-INFO) and on 585 phone system voicemail.
 If you need emergency-related information, please contact the Department of Safety and Security by dialing 88 on all 585-phone systems, or by calling 902-585-1103.

 If you have any questions, please contact: